 Alexandra Thompson is a Licensed Clinical Social Worker (LCSW) and a graduate of The University of Georgia with a Masters Degree in Social Work, concentrated in Marriage and Family Therapy.

-Alexandra has been counseling individuals, families, couples, and children for about 6 years.
+Alexandra has been counseling individuals, families, couples, and children since 2011.
 Her experience began in international and domestic adoptions.
 From there she spent two years working in New York City (in Brooklyn and Bronx) as a school counselor and social worker, counseling children ages preschool through high school, and their families.
 After returning to Atlanta, she went on to work for Emory School of Medicine in the Department of Psychiatry.
 In practice, she utilizes Cognitive Behavioral Therapy, Psychoanalytic Therapy, Play Therapy (with young children), and Family Systems Therapy, among others.
 Alexandra is excited to be able to use this diverse skill set as she has been able to work with a diverse population, and considers it a privilege to walk alongside courageous people seeking healing.

 Difficulties with life transitions